Let’s face it

 And you still need a backlight and a means of aligning everything.

-...And the Price of the Essential Film Holder (EFH)
+...And THE Best Solution - the Essential Film Holder (EFH)

-NOTE: If you buy EFH-01 or EFH-02 and then want to scan another format, then other masks can always be added, as appropriate, at any time, for 35mm or 120 formats.
+2. If you buy EFH-01 or EFH-02 and then subsequently want to scan another format, then other masks can always be added, as appropriate, at any time, for 35mm or 120 formats.

 Not ready to buy yet?
 Yes, of course, there’s a Mailing List